namancristvats/Zomato-case-study/README.md

 # Zomato-case-study

+Our Motivation for using Zomato API
+By Collecting the data using Zomato API one can recommend restaurants on the basis of user’s affinity to specific cuisines, establishment types, locations, and price bands.
+We can find out whether restaurant support online reservation or not.
+We can find what is the most popular and/ or exclusive/new at a given location & time

 A) Zomato cuisine problem details

 Mexican cuisine began about 9,000 years ago, when agricultural communities such as the Maya formed, domesticating maize, creating the standard process of corn nixtamalization, and establishing their foodways.